pylhr/talea/README.md

 ## Demo

-Here is the Talea working
+Here is the Talea working:

 ## Tech Stack

 - Next.js